xamarin/Monkey.BluetoothLE/README.md

 Monkey.Robotics is a full-stack framework that aims to make Robotics and Wearable development much easier by providing a foundation that provides core functionality both for bulding both mobile apps that are Wearables/Robotics aware, as well as [.NET Micro Framework](http://netmf.com) based applications that run on microcontrollers such as the Netduino and use peripherals such as sensors, servor, actuators, motor drivers, etc.

+### See Monkey.Robotics in Action

+Check out this [video](https://vimeo.com/108180270) of a Monkey.Robotics-powered robot in action!

 ### Beta

 > Please Note: Monkey.Robotics is still a beta/work in progress and is not officially supported by Xamarin.
 It's a passion project put together by folks that love C# and Robotics.
 We're working on the docs as you read this.
 If you run into any issues, please file them [here](https://github.com/xamarin/Monkey.Robotics/issues).
 Thanks for trying it out!